Heterogeneous node copying from hidden network structure

-\textbf{Acknowledgements.} I am grateful to Tim S. Evans, Chester Tan and Kim Christensen for a number of useful discussions, and to Tim S. Evans for proof reading the manuscript.
+I am grateful to Tim S. Evans, Chester Tan and Kim Christensen for a number of useful discussions, and to Tim S. Evans and Chester Tan for proof reading the manuscript.
 I acknowledge a Ph.D. studentship from the Engineering and Physical Sciences Research Council through Grant No. EP/N509486/1.